 In 2007, Butt's varsity eight finished as the runner-up at the IRA Championships for the second year in a row.
 The Crimson missed out on the gold in 2006 by 0.08 seconds.

-An outstanding oarsman himself, Butt rowed on the United States lightweight entry in the 1980 world championships which finished fourth.
+An outstanding oarsman himself, Butt rowed on the United States lightweight entry in the 1980 world championships, finishing fourth.
 He was a member of the winning four with coxswain at the 1979 IRA Championship and later that year was selected as an alternate on the national lightweight team.

 Butt graduated from Rutgers in 1983.
 In 1985, he was a silver medalist for the lightweight eight at the world championships in Belgium.
 In 1986, Butt was part of the Wyfold Cup championship crew at Henley.

 As a coach, Butt's experience extends well beyond Harvard, including four stints as a United States Olympic coach, a position he continues to hold.
-Andrew Campbell, a 19-year-old Harvard oarsman and Butt pupil, finished fourth in the men's single at the 2011 World Rowing Championships, the best U.S. finish in the event since 2002.
+Andrew Campbell, a junior Harvard oarsman and Butt’s pupil, became the first American to win gold as a single sculler at the 2013 World Rowing Under 23 Championships.

-At the 2008 Olympics in Beijing, he helped Radcliffe alumna Michelle Guerette '02 earn a silver medal in the women's single sculls.
-He served as her coach at the 2005 World Championships where she won bronze medal in the single sculls.
-The following year, he coached her to a fifth-place finish in Eton, England.
+At the 2008 Olympics in Beijing, Butt helped Radcliffe alumna, Michelle Guerette '02, earn a silver medal in the women's single sculls.
+He served as her coach at the 2005 World Championships, where she won bronze medal in the single sculls.

 At the 2000 Games, he coached the men's lightweight double, a boat that included Greg Ruckman '96.
 He also coached a pair featuring former Crimson oarsman Adam Holland '94 and a bronze-medalist lightweight single sculler at the 2002 world championships in Seville.
 At the 1996 Atlanta Olympics, he coached the men's pair, a tandem which included Holland.
 He coached Holland's pair again in 1997 and '98 when they were third and a very close fourth, respectively, at the world championships.